Membership

 Benefits of Photo Guild Membership

-- Seminars to learn new skills in conventional and digital photography.
+• Seminars to learn new skills in digital photography.

-- Discounts at Carsand-Mosher for accessories, film and processing.
+• Discounts at Henrys for accessories.
 (Some restrictions apply.)

 How To Become a Member

 New membership starts from September 1.
-Members receive the Bluenose Focus (newsletter of the Guild), notices of all meetings, field trips and special programs, as well as a 10 percent discount (sale items and some photo items exempt) at the Carsand-Mosher Photographic, Barrington St., Halifax.
+Members receive the Bluenose Focus (newsletter of the Guild), notices of all meetings, field trips and special programs.
 Only members in good standing can take part in our regular photography competitions.
 The annual fees are as follows:

 Individual membership Cdn $45.00